Once you're on the UNOS (United Network for Organ Sharing) heart transplant waiting list, the next phase of your journey begins.

 All wait times vary.

-Placement on the heart transplant waiting list will be accordance to specific criteria met for status levels 1 through 6:
+Placement on the heart transplant waiting list will be in accordance to specific criteria met for status levels 1 through 6:

 Other factors that may affect your wait time are your: